SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 * **Long-Term Memory File**: Chronological, summarized chunks of the conversation.
 * **Rolling Chat Summary**: A continuously updated high-level summary of the entire discussion.
-* **Searchable Vector Memory**: A dedicated vector database for the discussion, allowing for efficient semantic search to retrieve relevant information.
+* **Searchable Vector Memory**: A dedicated full-text search database for the discussion, allowing for efficient keyword-based search to retrieve relevant information.

+### Per-User Encryption and Data Isolation

+When a client sends an `Authorization: Bearer <key>` header, WilmerAI stores all discussion files in an isolated directory derived from the API key.
+This allows multiple users or applications to share a single WilmerAI instance without risk of data leakage.
+Directory isolation activates automatically based on the presence of the header.
+To also encrypt files at rest, set `"encryptUsingApiKey": true` in your user configuration file.
+Without an API key, behavior is unchanged.
+See [Per-User Encryption and Data Isolation](Core_Features/Per_User_Encryption.md) for full details.

 ### External Tool Integration